How Much Is Home Insurance?

 Don’t go with the first insurance provider you find or the one your parents use.
 The best way to make sure you get a good deal on your coverage is to shop around.
 Get a quote from a few different providers, and don’t look at price alone.
 You’ll also want to consider:

 When you find an insurance provider you trust, this part should be easy.
-A quality insurance provider will help you select the appropriate amount of coverage for your home, your belongings, and your liability.
+A good insurance provider will help you choose the appropriate amount of coverage for your home, your belongings, and your liability.
 Not too much coverage, which can drive up your premiums, and not too little, which leaves you inadequately protected.

 Ideally, your policy will offer replacement cost coverage for both your home (which means you can rebuild with similar materials at the current market rate) and your belongings (which allows you to replace your missing or damaged possessions with similar, new items).